The 8 payment dimensions: Cashflow

 Non-account-to-account - payments that rely on third party mechanisms, like cards or digital wallets to move money.

-The research shows that account-to-account based payment methods (like bank debit via GoCardless) have faster payment timings at 3.6 days compared to physical methods (like cheques) that take 22.1 days.
+The research shows that account-to-account based payment methods (like bank debit via GoCardless) have faster payment timings at 3.6 days compared to physical methods (like checks) that take 22.1 days.

 From the data, we can see that the majority of payment methods including, one of the most popular and widely used methods - credit cards (a non-account-to-account method), took over 19 days, in line with Forrester’s DSO findings.
 However, those using bank debit via GoCardless saw the biggest benefit, with payment timings averaging just 3.6 days.